FreeRide: Harvesting Bubbles in Pipeline Parallelism: Use of Side Tasks Interface

 \section{Use of Side Tasks Interface}

 This section describes \bb{}'s iterative interface and imperative interface in detail.

 {\textbf{Iterative programming interface.}} Figure~\ref{fig:example} is an example of implementing a side task to train ResNet18 using the iterative interface of \bb{} in Python.
 Less important lines such as importing dependencies and parsing arguments are simplified.
-Porting this example involves mainly 6 steps.
+Porting this example mainly involves 6 steps.
 Step~\WhiteCircled{1}: import \bb{} dependencies and inherit the iterative interface class, which includes an implementation for the state machine abstraction, communication with the side task manager, and the program-directed mechanism to limit the GPU execution time.
-The programmer only has to migrate the implementation of the original GPU workload to the interface.
+The programmer only needs to adapt the original GPU workload to the interface.
 Steps~\WhiteCircled{2} and \WhiteCircled{3}: implement the side task initialization in 2 state transition functions, \texttt{CreateSideTask()} and \texttt{InitSideTask()}, to load the context into main memory and GPU memory respectively.
-Step~\WhiteCircled{4}: implement the loop condition which checks if the step-wise execution is finished.
-Step~\WhiteCircled{5}: implement the side task step in \texttt{RunNextStep()}.
-Step~\WhiteCircled{6}: the main function handles argument parsing and runs the side task interface.
+Step~\WhiteCircled{4}: wrap the original loop implementation with \texttt{RunNextStep()}.
+Step~\WhiteCircled{5}: the main function parses arguments and runs the side task interface.

-Most of the modifications are trivial, e.g., adding \texttt{self.} to variables such as \texttt{model} and \texttt{optim} in steps \WhiteCircled{2}, \WhiteCircled{3} and \WhiteCircled{5}, which are required by Python.
+Most modifications are trivial, e.g., wrapping implementations with side task state transition functions in Step \WhiteCircled{2}, \WhiteCircled{3}, and \WhiteCircled{4}, which are required by Python.
 Aside from this, the programmer can directly copy the important logic, e.g., loading the dataset and training the model, from the original implementation.
-In addition, if the programmer customizes the model architecture instead of using the publicly available ones, the model implementation also does not require modification.
+In addition, if the programmer customizes the model architecture, the model implementation does not require modification.

 {\textbf{Imperative programming interface.}} This interface does not require the programmer to implement the side task in a step-wise way.
 Therefore, instead of implementing the side task in multiple functions (steps \WhiteCircled{2} --- \WhiteCircled{5}), the programmer can merge them in \texttt{RunGpuWorkload()}, as discussed in Section~\ref{sec:template}.
 However, this approach trades performance for less programming effort, as pausing side tasks through the framework-enforced mechanism incurs more overheads.
 When the side task manager initiates \texttt{PauseSideTask()} state transition via an RPC at the end of a bubble, even though the CPU process of the side task is paused by the framework-enforced mechanism (Section~\ref{sec:resource-control}) after the state transition, CUDA kernels that have already started cannot be paused because they are asynchronous~\cite{cuda_c}.
 As a result, these CUDA kernels will overlap with pipeline training, causing a higher performance overhead than the iterative interface.